KunmingSHAO/KunmingSHAO.github.io/_pages/cv.md

 Education
 ======
 * BEng. in Microelectronics, South China University of Technology (SCUT), 2019.09 - 2023.06
-* Ph.D in Electronic and Computer Engineering, The Hong Kong University of Science and Technology, 2023.08 - Now
+* Ph.D student in Electronic and Computer Engineering, The Hong Kong University of Science and Technology, 2023.08 - Now

-Work experience
+Awards and Honors
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+* National Scholarship (2021,2022)
+* Look forward to good news

 Skills
 ======